Roboost-Robotics/firmware/README.md

 The naming of each part of the system is based on regions of the brain that are responsible for similar tasks.

 Goals of the Roboost project:
-- Minimize the cost of robotic development with ROS
+- Minimize the cost of robotic development with ROS2
 - Provide an easy-to-use base for more complex systems
 - Configurable for different types of robots